Last updated: 31-03-23

-You do not need to be studying a scientific subject to be a part of the committee, but we would like you to be a current student at the University of Oxford.
+You do not need to be studying a scientific subject to be a part of the committee, but you need to be a current student at the University of Oxford.

 Note that all selected committee members will be given Society membership status for however long they remain a part of the committee.
 Available positions and short descriptions are listed below:

-You will be responsible for the booking of talk venues, set up of the venue, liaison with relevant Department or College, and overlooking the whole process of the logistics of the Society’s weekly speaker events.
-Should we be able to hold in-person talks, we would expect you to commit to the role and be present at all events to make sure everything is running smoothly.
-It will be worth it (we already have some fabulous speakers booked for Michaelmas)!
-Commitment level: HIGH
+You will be responsible for the booking of external venues (not in-College venues), set up of the venue, liaison with relevant Department or Venue Provider, and overlooking the whole process of the logistics of the Society’s weekly speaker events.
+You will also collaborate with the Marketing Officer in creating term cards and weekly posters.

-As expected, you will be handling the finance side of the Society.
-This means you will have access to the Society’s bank account, and you will be the first port of call if the speaker or any other committee members requires reimbursements for operational expenses.
+You will be the first port of call for all financial operations of the Society; for example, if the speaker or any other committee members requires reimbursements for operational expenses.
 You will also be responsible for paying for venue bookings and post-event dinner with speakers through the Society’s bank account.
+You will cooperate with Sponsorship and Patronage Officer in finding capital for our society to carry out our mission.
 As requested by the Proctors, you will also be drafting an expenses and revenue spreadsheet each term, for submission at the beginning of each calendar year.
-We would like you to be present at all events to take care of ticket sales and meet other committee members!
-Commitment level: HIGH

 Social Media Officer

 Shouting out to those of you passionate about science communication!
-You will have full access to the Society’s Facebook, LinkedIn, and Twitter accounts, we would love to see one post per week about anything that is related to science – you have full autonomy to choose what to post and when to post them!
-You may also be in contact with the Publicity Officer to collaborate on event advertisement.
-Commitment level: MEDIUM
+You will have full access to the Society’s Facebook, LinkedIn, Instagram and Twitter accounts.
+We would love to see one post per week about anything that is related to science – you have full autonomy to choose what to post and when to post them!
+You may also be in contact with the Marketing Officer to collaborate on event advertisement.

 Make your own committee position!